 Write in Portuguese

 Ask your teacher to correct your texts.
 Analyze them and revise the information.
 Once again, don’t expect perfection.
-Be patient and tolerant with yourself.
+Be patient and tolerant with yourself!

 Read in Portuguese

-If you are an A1, A2 or B1 student don’t try to read a Portuguese novel.
+If you are an A1, A2 or B1 student don’t try to read a Portuguese novel!
 Spend your time reading texts for your current level of competences.
 If your level is already B2 (or C1) you are ready to read almost everything in Portuguese (newspapers, magazines, books).
 Keep yourself in contact with the language!
 That’s the key tip that we can offer you!

-If you follow this advice, we are sure that you will build a strong foundation of the Portuguese language.
+If you follow this advice, we are sure that you will build a strong foundation for the Portuguese language.
 Don’t forget that if you decide to start your learning process with a Portuguese software that will help you with many of the basic communication.
 But, if you want to move forward with your competences, you should do a Portuguese course in Lisbon!

-2: Brazilian Portuguese and European Portuguese (2019)
+Brazilian and European Portuguese

 Across the world, there are 260 million people who speak Portuguese.
 It is spoken in Europe (Portugal), Asia (Macau), South America (Brazil) and Africa (Angola, Mozambique, …).
 There are also Portuguese speakers in countries such as Timor, Goa (India) and Malaysia.